tommytracey/AIND-Capstone/README.md

 ## Modeling
 First, let's breakdown the architecture of a RNN at a high level.
 Referring to the diagram above, there are a few parts of the model we to be aware of:

 1. **Inputs** &mdash; Input sequences are fed into the model with one word for every time step.
-Each word in encoded as a unique integer or one-hot encoded vector that maps to the English dataset vocabulary.
+Each word is encoded as a unique integer or one-hot encoded vector that maps to the English dataset vocabulary.
 1. **Embedding Layers** &mdash; Embeddings are used to convert each word to a vector.
 The size of the vector depends on the complexity of the vocabulary.
 1. **Recurrent Layers (Encoder)** &mdash; This is where the context from word vectors in previous time steps is applied to the current word vector.
 1. **Dense Layers (Decoder)** &mdash; These are typical fully connected layers used to decode the encoded input into the correct translation sequence.